Vitamin D is known as the sunshine vitamin because your body can produce it when your skin is exposed to the sun.

 Limited sun exposure

-The amount of sun exposure you need will depend on your climate, the time of day, and the time of year.
-People with lighter skin tend to absorb vitamin D more quickly.
-You may need anywhere from 15 minutes to 3 hours of sun exposure per day to get enough vitamin D from sun exposure alone.
-The amount of sun exposure depends largely on the time of year and your skin tone.
+The amount of sun exposure you need will depend on your local climate, the time of day, and the time of year.
+People with lighter skin tend to make vitamin D more quickly than people with darker skin (

 - other fatty fish